 14. Moringa seeds are used in the manufacture of perfumes and aromatherapy oils.
 The flowers of moringa are used in making herbal tea which contains flavonoids and antioxidants.

 16. Roots of moringa are used in traditional medicine to control disorders of the circulatory system, for stimulating appetite and to improve the functioning of digestive tract.
-In addition to these, they can treat sexual dysfunctions, female reproductive tract problems and arthritis.

 Healthy hair improves the physical appearance to a great extent.
 Health problems or nutritional deficiencies can damage the hair and cause problems like dandruff, split ends and breakage.
 Hence, proper intake of vitamins and minerals is essential for maintaining healthy hair.
 Certain vitamins, minerals and amino acids are involved in the formation of keratin protein.